-As soon as you let the value-centered mentality and continuous improvement practices guide your quality management efforts, you’ll discover a number of strong benefits:
+As soon as you let the value-centered mentality and continuous improvement practices guide your quality management efforts, you’ll discover many strong benefits:

-- The less time your work spends in reiterations and inspections, the bigger gets the capacity of the whole production flow
+The less time your work spends in reiterations and inspections, the bigger gets the whole production flow's capacity.

-- Built-in continuous quality improvement principles in combination with self-organized teams reduce the need for some tests and inspections
+In combination with self-organized teams, built-in continuous quality improvement principles reduce the need for some tests and inspections.

-- Quicker total delivery time and higher quality result in lower total production costs and higher profit margin
+Quicker total delivery time and a higher quality result in lower total production costs and higher profit margin.

-At the beginning, the leaders of the Lean transformation will need to be coaching and teaching the team.
+In the beginning, the Lean transformation leaders will need to be coaching and teaching the team.

-However, as the team reaches higher levels of work culture maturity, they would need less and less involvement from the management.
+However, as the team reaches higher levels of work culture maturity, they would need less and less management involvement.